Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Seattle has played 16 games, with eight wins against the spread.

-- This season, the Seahawks are winless ATS when entering a game as an underdog of 6.5 points or more.

-- Seattle's games this year have gone over the point total in 37.5% of its opportunities (six times in 16 games with a set point total).
+- Seattle's games this year have hit the over on six of 16 set point totals (37.5%).

-- When Seattle puts up more than 20.5 points, it is 6-2 against the spread and 6-2 overall.
+- Seattle is 6-2 against the spread and 6-2 overall when the team puts up more than 20.5 points.

-- In games that Seattle churns out more than 322.9 yards, the team is 4-4 against the spread and 4-4 overall.
+- Seattle is 4-4 against the spread and 4-4 overall when the team churns out over 322.9 yards.

-- The Seahawks have 11 giveaways this season, while the Cardinals have 25 takeaways.

 Home and road insights

-- At home this year, Arizona has two wins against the spread and is 3-4 overall.
+- Arizona has covered the spread twice at home, and is 3-4 overall there, this season.

 - This year, in eight road games, Seattle has gone over the total twice.